 - 1 Tsp baking soda

 Sift together flour and salt.
 Cream together shortening, sugar, eggs, salt, flavoring and soda.
 Combine mixtures and shape dough into an oval roll and wrap in waxed paper or place in plastic bag.
-Chill at least 2 hours.
+Chill for at least 2 hours.

 CUTOUT AND BAKING: